 You work hard—there is no doubt a lot of hustle involved—but you also have a lot of flexibility.
 Sometimes you can’t really believe that people pay you to do the thing you love, or use the app you developed, or that the more you sell, the more you’ll earn.

-It might have seemed a little crazy to the very responsible 9-to-5 people in your life, but you’re doing it.
-And it is a little crazy.
-Especially the part about never knowing exactly what you will make or when that income is received.
+It might have seemed a little wild to the very responsible 9-to-5 people in your life, but you’re doing it.
+And it is a little wild.
+Especially the part about never knowing exactly what amount of money you will make or when that income is received.
 Yeah, it makes creating a budget to meet your monthly expenses more challenging.